How to Perform a Risk Assessment

 What is a Risk Assessment?

-A risk assessment is a systematic process used to identify, analyze, and control hazards and risks present in a situation or place.
-This decision-making tool aims to determine which measures should be implemented in order to eliminate or control those risks, as well as specify which of them should be prioritized according to the level of likeliness and impact they have on the business.
+A risk assessment is a systematic process used to identify potential hazards and risks in a situation, then analyze what would happen should these hazards take place.
+As a decision-making tool, risk assessment aims to determine which measures should be implemented to eliminate or control those risks, as well as specify which of them should be prioritized according to their likelihood and impact on the business.

 Risk assessment is one of the major components of a risk analysis.
 Risk analysis is a process with multiple steps that intends to identify and analyze all of the potential risks and issues that are detrimental to the business or enterprise.